tokamak-network/Tokamak-zk-EVM-playgrounds/packages/playground-hub/README.md

   - Try completely closing Docker Desktop and running it again.
   - Reboot your computer, run Docker Desktop first, and then run Tokamak-zk-evm-playground.

+- **Performance is slower than expected:**

+  - **With NVIDIA GPU:** Make sure CUDA is properly installed and GPU acceleration is working
+  - **Without NVIDIA GPU:** This is normal - CPU processing takes longer but works perfectly fine
+  - Close other resource-intensive applications during proving/setup phases

 - **If you need more help, leave an issue on the [GitHub Issues page](https://github.com/tokamak-network/Tokamak-zk-EVM-playgrounds/issues):**

 ## 7. Uninstalling the Program 🗑️